yourlabs/django-autocomplete-light/docs/source/generic.rst

 Generic relations
 =================

-Generic relation support comes in two flavors:

-- for django's generic foreign keys,
-- and for django-generic-m2m's generic many to many in autocomplete_light.contrib.generic_m2m,

-In any case, you need to register an autocomplete class for generic autocompletes.
+First, you need to register an autocomplete class for autocompletes on generic relations.

 The easiest is to inherit from :py:class:`~autocomplete_light.autocomplete.AutocompleteGenericBase`